-Corporate banking in Papua New Guinea
+Corporate banking in Papua New Guinea in 2021

 Healy Consultants assists our Clients with opening a corporate bank account in Papua New Guinea.
 Our experienced banking team will prepare all required documentation and submit them to their preferred bank.
 We will also attend the bank interview on your behalf and may assist you with applying to the full range of PNG corporate banking services.
 Please read below for further information regarding Papua New Guinea banking system and our corporate banking services in this country.

 - Papua New Guinea’s financial and banking system is regulated by the i) Bank of Papua New Guinea (BPNG) ii) Central Banking Act 2000 and iii) Financial Institutions Act 2000.
 The system is relatively stable and closely linked with New Zealand and Australia’s financial systems and comprises of i) 4 major commercial banks ii) 22 savings and loan societies iii) 10 licensed finance companies among other microfinance institutions;